History of Paris (1946–2000): The housing shortage

 Housing was a particularly daunting problem.
 The population of Paris grew by about 50,000 persons a year between 1946 and 1954, adding 379,000 residents.
 However, very little housing had been built in the past twenty-five years to house them.
 35 percent of the apartment buildings had been built before 1871.
 81 percent of the apartments did not have their own bathroom, and 55 percent did not have their own toilet.
-100,000 housing units in the city had been declared unhealthy; 90,000 which had been declared uninhabitable were still occupied.
+100,000 housing units in the village had been declared unhealthy; 90,000 which had been declared uninhabitable were still occupied.
 Health was also a major problem, with 100,000 cases of tuberculosis in the city, killing hundreds of persons each year, particularly in the crowded apartment buildings and furnished lodging houses.

 The government tried to improve the lives of working-class Parisians by imposing strict rent controls, the monthly rent of a skilled metal worker came to about four percent of his monthly salary, regardless of inflation or the cost of living.
 The unintentional result was to stop new construction, create a black market in apartments, and reduce even further the number of available housing units, affecting particularly young Parisians.
 In 1953, half of young married couples were still living with their parents, and 15 percent were living in a single furnished room.
 In 1954, 20 percent of housing units still did not have running water, two thirds did not have a toilet in their unit, and three-quarters did not have their own bathtub or shower.